energyaccessexplorer/tool/README.md

 - (optionally) the website is running.
 See the [website](https://github.com/energyaccessexplorer/website)

-The `makefile` contains basic tasks for development/deployment.
-To get started, you will need to
+The `makefile` (BSDmake) contains basic tasks for development/deployment.
+To get started, you will need to set up a `.env` file with the necessary variables for `make` to work.

-    $ cp default.mk-sample default.mk

-and configure `default.mk` to your needs.
-Then

-    $ cp settings.json-sample settings.json

 set the PostgREST endpoint (something like `http://localhost:{PGREST_PORT}` or `https://some-api.example.org/`) and add your _mapbox token_.